 What is the form of Mounjaro?

 Mounjaro comes as a liquid solution in a prefilled pen containing a single dose of medication.
-You use the pen to inject the solution just under your skin.
-(For more information about receiving the drug, see the “How is Mounjaro used?” section below.)
+You use the pen to inject the solution under your skin.
+(For more information about how this drug is administered, see the “How is Mounjaro used?” section below.)

 What strengths does Mounjaro come in?